RELISH: LLM REgression with a Latent Iterative State Head: Introduction

-\item A unified conceptual ($\S$~\ref{sec:related_inference}) and empirical ($\S$~\ref{sec:results}) comparison of autoregressive decoding, regression-aware inference, and predictive-head methods across five datasets, four LLM backbones, and both frozen and LoRA fine-tuned regimes, showing that {\method} achieves the strongest overall performance with a substantially smaller trainable footprint than LoRA.
+\item A unified conceptual ($\S$~\ref{sec:related_inference}) and empirical ($\S$~\ref{sec:results}) comparison of autoregressive decoding, regression-aware inference, and predictive head methods across six datasets, four LLM backbones, and both frozen and LoRA fine-tuned regimes, showing that {\method} achieves the strongest overall performance with a substantially smaller trainable footprint than LoRA.

 \end{enumerate}